 Day 2: Kampong Cham, Cambodia

 Our first side trip was to the Twin Holy Mountains of Phnom Pros and Phnom Srey.
 This area is used by the local Cambodians for Khmer festivals and had intricate pagodas and temples to wander through.
-There’s a local folklore about the two mountains, which were believed to have been built in a competition between the men and women of the town to determine who would propose – men to women or women to men.
+There’s a local folklore about the two mountains.
+People believed they were built during a competition between the town’s men and women who would propose to whom.
 The women won the competition and so the tradition of men asking for their hand in marriage remains.

 We went to an unnamed orphanage and then set sail to a silk-weaving village further down the river.
 These people had so little, both the children and the families who wove silk fabric for a living, and we could see the frustration in their eyes when we declined to buy their paintings and silk scarves.
 Two ladies followed our group from their shop back to the river as the sun was setting, not taking ‘no’ for an answer.